ErasmusMC-Bioinformatics/myFAIR/README.md

     *   Enter the name of the disease in the Find data textbox.
     *   Click on the "Search >>" button to start searching for your files.

-11. Send the files to Galaxy and run a workflow:
+10. Send the files to Galaxy and run a workflow:
     *   After finding your files, select the "Training_gemini_vcfanalysis_11112016" workflow by clicking on the dropdown menu.
     *   Select the file you want to send and choose the options you want to use.
     *   Enter a new history name or leave empty to automatically generate a new history name.
-    *   Then click on the "send to galaxy" button to start sending the files to a new history and running the selected workflow.
+    *   Then click on the "send to galaxy" button to start sending the files to the Galaxy ftp folder and import the files in a new history.
+After importing the files run the selected workflow.
-12. A cat will appear to let you know that the files are being send to Galaxy and that the workflow is running (if you have selected a workflow).
+11. A cat will appear to let you know that the files are being send to Galaxy and that the workflow is running (if you have selected a workflow).
 A checkmark will appear when the files are send to galaxy and the workflow is finished (if you selected a workflow).
 If something went wrong (workflow failed, not selected a file or you get timed-out) an error message will appear.
-13. If you do not want to use a workflow you can choose "Use Galaxy" to only send the datafiles to Galaxy and work with the files directly in Galaxy.
+12. If you do not want to use a workflow you can choose "Use Galaxy" to only send the datafiles to Galaxy and work with the files directly in Galaxy.
-14. You can visit the Galaxy page to see if the workflow is running by going to https://usegalaxy.org/ or go to the next step.
+13. You can visit the Galaxy page to see if the workflow is running by going to https://usegalaxy.org/ or go to the next step.

 # <a name="using-geo"></a> Using GEO files
 To split GEO files and send only specific samples to a new Galaxy history follow these steps: